lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verse 4.** (*last clause* ).
 The burden of souls.

-1\.What is meant by care for souls?
+1\.
+What is meant by care for souls?

 a) To have a firm conviction of their value.